// docs / mcp

 no args

-Returns every site the authenticated user can read, across every workspace.
+Returns every site the authenticated user can read, each with last_event_at and a liveness status (best-effort; omitted if analytics is unavailable).
 Always call this first if you don't already have a site_id.

 query_metrics